Littleton Coin Company History

 and Fannie Sundman in 1941

-Celebrating over 70 Years of Friendly Service to Collectors
+Celebrating 75 Years of Friendly Service to Collectors

 Littleton Coin Company was founded by Maynard Sundman, who turned his enthusiasm for collecting into one of the largest collectibles firms in the country.

 Born October 17, 1915, Maynard grew up in Bristol, Connecticut, where a childhood surprise determined the course of his future.
 In 1927, a friend showed 12-year-old Maynard his stamp collection, after rain had forced the boys inside.
 From then on, young Sundman was hooked on collecting and began to dream of doing what he loved as his life's work.

 After graduating from Bristol High School in 1935, Maynard announced that he was ready to launch his own stamp business using $400 in savings.
 With the unconditional support of his parents, Fred and Rae, the Maynard Sundman Stamp Company began operating from the family table.

 By 1939, the company had gained four employees and the attention of Bostonian H.E.
 Harris, owner and founder of what was then the world's largest stamp company.
 This budding friendship between Maynard and Harris was pivotal, as the older professional served as a mentor, teaching young Sundman key lessons about the mail order business.
 He also extended a line of credit that showed supreme confidence in Maynard's future.